KaySackey/Nemo/README.rst

 		pip install djmako

-- Add 'nemo' to your django sites package.
+- Add 'Nemo' to your Django sites package.
 It will automatically use the following defaults:
   ::

 		MAKO_TEMPLATE_DIRS=(os.path.join(settings.SITE_ROOT, 'templates'),)
 		MAKO_TEMPLATE_OPTS=dict(input_encoding='utf-8',
 					output_encoding='utf-8',
 					module_directory=os.path.join(settings.SITE_ROOT, 'cache'),
-					preprocessor=nemo
+					preprocessor=Nemo
 		)

   But you can override this in your settings.py.
-  Only the preprocessor is mandatory to use nemo and it lives in nemo.parser
+  Only the preprocessor is mandatory to use Nemo and it lives in Nemo.parser

 - Now in your views
   ::

-		from nemo import render_to_response, render_to_string
+		from Nemo import render_to_response, render_to_string

-  Then use those as replacements for the django driven ones.
+  Then use those as replacements for the Django driven ones.
-  Also, if you're used to using mako, you can use these functions to render a single Mako def_ (like for an Ajax view)
+  Also, if you're used to using Mako, you can use these functions to render a single Mako def_ (like for an Ajax view)
   ::

 		def my_view(request):
-			return render_to_response('templates\list.mako', def_name='item')
+			return render_to_response('templates\list.Mako', def_name='item')

 Other projects
 ------------------
 ::

-	from nemo.parser import nemo
+	from Nemo.parser import Nemo
 	t = Template(filename=filename,
-		preprocessor=nemo,
+		preprocessor=Nemo,
 		input_encoding='utf-8',
 		output_encoding='utf-8',)
 	print t.render()